lelegard/arm-cpusysregs/docs/build-with-features.md

 ### Hints

-In the Arm64 instruction set, there is a whole range of encoding for "hint" instructions.
+In the Arm64 instruction set, there is a whole range of encoding for _hint_ instructions.
 Functionally, these instructions do nothing.
 They do not change the semantics of the program.
 By default, they act as a NOP.
 They are silently ignored by the execution unit.

-However, some of these hint instructions are used in specific Arm features to define "hints" on the execution when a CPU implements the corresponding optional features.
+However, some of these hint instructions are used in specific Arm features to define hints on the execution when a CPU implements the corresponding optional features.

 Examples of these instructions are PACIA, AUTIA (pointer authentication) or